 Whereas capacity related delays increased further in the first half of 2017, there was a notable reduction in ATC disruption/industrial actions and events (ATC system upgrades) mainly linked to performance improvements in France (ATC strikes and ERATO implementation in France in 2016).

 Share of controlled flights delayed by en-route ATFM regulations (%)

-Overall, 95.5% of the controlled flights in the EUROCONTROL area were not affected by ATFM delays in the first Quarter 2017.
+Overall, 95.3% of the controlled flights in the EUROCONTROL area were not affected by ATFM delays in the first half of 2017.

 En-route ATFM delay by ANSP

-Despite the increase in traffic in Q1 2017, horizontal flight efficiency improved compared to the same period last year.
-The efficiency of actual flight trajectories increased from 95.4% in Q1 2016 to 95.6% in Q1 2017.
+Despite the continued increase in traffic in the first half of 2017, horizontal flight efficiency improved compared to the same period last year.
+The efficiency of actual flight trajectories increased from 97.1% in 2016 to 97.3% in 2017.